ether/etherpad-lite/doc/api/hooks_server-side.md

 Called from: `src/node/handler/ImportHandler.js`

 Called when a user submits a document for import, before the document is converted to HTML.
-The hook function should return `undefined` (or an empty list) if it did NOT convert convert the document to HTML.
+The hook function should return a truthy value if the hook function elected to convert the document to HTML.

 Context properties: